msirikasem/msirikasem.com/content/portfolio/campaign-list-view.md

 <h3>Results</h3>
 <div class="row">
 	<div class="col-8">
 		<p>We did user testing with a group of high-performance sellers throughout development for continuous feedback to adjust the product according to merchant needs.
-This enabled early validation of bulk edits & customizable views as high-value initiatives. <b>Out of 45 users surveyed, 39% were satisfied, giving it a rating of 4+ out of 5.
+This enabled early validation of bulk edits & customizable views as high-value initiatives.</p>
+		<p>We followed up with a user survey after launching these features. <b>Out of 45 users surveyed, 39% were satisfied, giving it a rating of 4+ out of 5.
 The average rating for the seller dashboard was 2.9/5, however the features added in this case study outperformed the average.
-Customizable dashboard feature was rated at 3.1/5, and the bulk edit feature was rated at 3.5/5.</b></p>
+The customizable dashboard feature was rated at 3.1/5, and the bulk edit feature was rated at 3.5/5.</b></p>
 	</div>
 </div>